What Are Pronouns?

 As you can see, 'him' functions as the object here.

-- Gender: pronouns can also be categorized by gender, which traditionally refers to 'female', 'male', and 'neutral'.
+- Gender: English third-person singular pronouns can be categorized by gender, which traditionally refers to 'female', 'male', and 'neutral'.
 However, it is important to note that some people may not identify as either.
 For example:

 Here, 'he' refers to anyone who identifies as 'male'.

-As you can see, 'it' is a neutral pronoun here.
+As you can see, 'it' is a neutral pronoun here that refers to a baby.

 Tip!

-It is important to remember that gender-neutral pronouns are available in all types of pronouns, including personal pronouns (subject case), object pronouns, and possessive pronouns.
-This includes singular gender-neutral pronouns that can be used to refer to individuals who do not identify as male or female.
+It is important to remember that gender-neutral pronouns are available in all cases of English pronouns, including subject pronouns, object pronouns, and possessive pronouns.
+The singular gender-neutral pronoun can be used to refer to individuals who do not identify as male or female.

 The old farmer has ten